• Menu

 United Brotherhood of Carpenters

-Although Peter McGuire was a socialist, the union itself was non-political, refusing to endorse any political party or philosophy.
-It was not, on the other hand, apolitical as it supported legislation establishing the eight-hour day.
-The union went as far as to elect its own leaders to public office such as Patrick Henry McCarthy, the head of the San Francisco Building Trades Council who was elected mayor of San Francisco in 1909.
-No other leader though was opposed to governmental intervention, of any sort, in labor and employment matters than William Hutcheson.
+Although Peter McGuire was aย socialist, the union was non-political, refusing to endorse any political party or philosophy.
+On the other hand, it was not apolitical as it supported legislation establishing theย eight-hour day.
+The union went as far as to elect its leaders to public office, such as Patrick Henry McCarthy, the head of the San Francisco Building Trades Council, who was elected mayor of San Francisco in 1909.
+No other leader, though, was opposed to governmental intervention of any sort in labor and employment matters than William Hutcheson.

 Carpenters Union UBC emblem